juanbkm/donor2019/content/modalities/project-specific-cofinancing.md

 draft: false
 ---

-Project-specific cofinancing (PSC) refers to a financing partnership between ADB and donor-partners on individual development projects.
-Whether through grants, loans, and technical assistance, PSC works especially well in the field, when donors are decentralized operationally and financially, from their headquarters.
-PSC is generally governed by a cofinancing agreement for ADB-administered cofinancing or a memorandum of understanding (MOU) for cofinancing not administered by ADB.

-PSC made up 94% of the 2019 total cofinanced projects, amounting to US$4.71 billion.
-Japan is top cofinancier for PSC with US$XX.
-These are some of the more notable projects in 2019
+Project-specific cofinancing (PSC) is using the financing partners' funds for individual development projects, programs, or technical assistance.
+In 2019, ADB mobilized $4.71 billion in loans and grants from partners, comprising 96% of total sovereign cofinancing commitments.
+This was divided among 54 individual projects.

+About $4.64 billion of PSCs funded investment projects, while $63.3 million went to various technical assistance.
+Bilateral partners provided the bulk of PSCs at $3.59 billion, while $1.12 billion came from multilateral partners, including $206.5 million from global funds.
+The JP Morgan Chase Foundation provided the lone cofinancing from the private sector, with a grant of $1.3 million for the [Regional: Promoting Transformative Gender Equality Agenda in Asia and the Pacific](https://www.adb.org/projects/52214-001/main), a technical assistance to that aims to help accelerate gender equality progress in the region.

+Among the bilateral financing partners, Japan led in terms of volume with a $2.35 billion commitment.
+The bulk of this, specifically $2.01 billion, is dedicated to the Malolos-Clark Railway Project, which aims to build a 53.1-kilometer railway that will connect Malolos, a suburb north of Manila, to Clark economic zone and Clark International Airport.
+Australia, on the other hand, topped the cofinanciers for grants, with 18 projects cofinanced totaling $83 million.
+Among such projects were the Renewable Energy Project in Tonga and the Northern Mountain Provinces Transport Connectivity in Viet Nam.
+The European Union, among multilaterals, cofinanced the most with 4 projects, including the Solomon Islands Urban Water Supply and Sanitation Sector Project and the Lao PDR Sustainable Rural Infrastructure and Watershed Management Sector Project.

+Following the course set by Strategy 2030, ADB will explore innovative funding solutions to increase the availability of resources for project and strengthen its collaboration with new multilateral partners such as the Asian Infrastructure Investment Bank and the New Development Bank.

 ### Billion Dollar Railway

-The [Philippines: Malolos-Clark Railway Project](https://www.adb.org/projects/52083-001/main) is the biggest cofinanced project in 2019.
+ADB’s biggest cofinanced project in 2019 is the [Philippines: Malolos-Clark Railway Project](https://www.adb.org/projects/52083-001/main), with $2.01 billion coming from Japan.

-An important flagship project of ADB’s host country, the Malolos-Clark Railway is also ADB’s single largest infrastructure project financing ever at US$2.75 billion and biggest bilateral partnership in 2019.
+An important flagship project of ADB’s host country, the Malolos-Clark Railway is also ADB’s second largest cofinanced infrastructure project ever.
 The Japan International Cooperation Agency (JICA) is cofinancing the project, which is expected to improve local, national, and international connectivity with the direct link to the international airport at Clark, making it a gateway for Asian destinations.
-The Philippines received US$2.01 billion or 41% of ADB cofinancing this year.
+With this single loan, the Philippines received 41% of ADB sovereign cofinancing this year.

 {{< mod-proj i="0" >}}